 Eastern Oregon is a winter playground.
 You’ll discover that the east side of the state is blessed with light fluffy powder, hungry steelhead, friendly elk and day after day of bright, sunny winter weather.
 And then there’s the winter beer.
 Just do us a favor: don’t tell everyone about Eastern Oregon’s secrets.

 Eastern Oregon is a sampler plate for skiers and snowboarders, but it’s the kind of experience that you tend to keep only to yourself and share with your best friends.
 Join Anthony Lakes in celebrating 50 years of powder, or try a stroll into the backcountry with Wallowa Alpine Huts.

 The Wallowas, the Elkhorns, the Blues, the Strawberries…legendary names of mountain ranges that change lives for snowmobilers.
 Ride across trackless high mountain meadows, or punch down mile after mile of trails to find a spot that quite possibly has only been visited by rabbits and Steller jays.

 Watch the wildlife

-Hop aboard a horse-drawn wagon with T&T Horsemanship or grab the bird book, pack up the family and head out on your own to discover wildlife that you’ll never forget.
+Grab a bird book, pack up the family and head out on your own to discover wildlife that you’ll never forget.
 Some of the stars you’ll see are Rocky Mountain elk, mule deer, bald and golden eagles, kestrels, all sorts of hawks, owls, bushy tailed coyote and big-footed bobcats.